Adaptive Line Enhancer (ALE)

 release(audioReader); release(timeScope); release(audioWriter); count = 1; while count < 4 s = (audioReader() / 2) + sine(); timeScope(s); audioWriter(s); count = count + 1; end

 An adaptive line enhancer (ALE) is based on the straightforward concept of linear prediction.
 A nearly-periodic signal can be perfectly predicted using linear combinations of its past samples, whereas a non-periodic signal cannot.
 So, a delayed version of the measured signal s(n-D) is used as the reference input signal x(n) to the adaptive filter, and the desired response signal d(n) is made equal to s(n).
 The parameters to choose in such a system are the signal delay D and the filter length L used in the adaptive linear estimate.
 The amount of delay depends on the amount of correlation in the signal of interest.
-Since we don't have this signal (if we did, we wouldn't need the ALE!), we shall just pick a value of D=100 and vary it later.
+Since we don't have this signal, we shall just pick a value of D=100 and vary it later.
 Such a choice suggests that samples of the Hallelujah Chorus are uncorrelated if they are more than about 12 msec apart.
 Also, we'll choose a value of L=32 for the adaptive filter, although this too could be changed.